Introduction

 Copy code

-The linux_user.yml file included above contains the actual user creation tasks.
+The linux_user.yml file shown above contains the actual tasks for creating users.

 # cat tasks/linux_user.yml